the-catman/objectab/.github/README.md

 ```

-Okay, that's very nice, but what if you want to encode a string that has a null character?
+But what if you want to encode a string that has a null character?
 We cannot use this method, otherwise it simply breaks down.

 # Data type: Length based strings

-This is a similar version of the previous code, however, instead of appending a null character to indicate that the string has ended, we simply store the length of the string as a vu before encoding the actual string itself.
+This is a similar version of the previous encoding method, however, instead of appending a null character to indicate that the string has ended, we simply store the length of the string as a vu before encoding the actual string itself.

 To decode, we read a vu (to read the length of the string), then simply use a for loop to read the string.